Available on: Standard Advanced Enterprise

 - Navigate to the Spaces page.

 - Click Add content to choose an entire folder, existing individual files, or upload new content.

 - Then, click Add to Space.

 Important: By default, all Spaces and content added from personal folders are visible as read-only content to your teammates.
-To allow other users to share and manage files in your Space, you can add them as collaborators.
+To allow other users to share and manage files in your Space, add them as collaborators.
 See Collaborate in a Space to learn more!

 Request Files in a Space

 You can set up a file request in your Space so that your visitors can upload files directly into your Space.
 Any uploaded files will be immediately visible to anyone with access to your Space.
 Visit our File requests article for more information.